 A simple way to copy over a source file to the build directory to be used for a simulation compile or VLSI flow is to use the addResource function given by FIRRTL.
-An example of its use can be seen in genera-tors/testchipip/src/main/scala/SerialAdapter.scala.
+An example of its use can be seen in generators/testchipip/src/main/scala/SerialAdapter.scala.
 Here is the example inlined:

 '''

 class SimSerial(w: Int) extends BlackBox with HasBlackBoxResource {

 val io = IO(new Bundle {

 val clock = Input(Clock())

 val reset = Input(Bool())

 val serial = Flipped(new SerialIO(w))

 val exit = Output(Bool())

 })

 addResource("/testchipip/vsrc/SimSerial.v")

 addResource("/testchipip/csrc/SimSerial.cc")

 }

 '''

-In this example, the SimSerial files will be copied from a specific folder (in this case the path/to/ testchipip/src/main/resources/testchipip/...) to the build folder.
+In this example, the SimSerial files will be copied from a specific folder (in this case the path/to/testchipip/src/main/resources/testchipip/...) to the build folder.
 The addResource path retrieves resources from the src/main/resources directory.
-So to get an item at src/main/resources/ fileA.v you can use addResource ("/fileA.v").
+So to get an item at src/main/resources/fileA.v you can use addResource("/fileA.v").
 However, one caveat of this approach is that to retrieve the file during the FIRRTL compile, you must have that project in the FIRRTL compiler's classpath.
-Thus, you need to add the SBT project as a dependency to the FIRRTL compiler in the Chipyard build.sbt, which in Chipyards case is the tapeout project.
-For example, you added a new project called myAwesomeAccel in the Chipyard build.sbt.
+Thus, you need to add the SBT project as a dependency to the FIRRTL compiler in the Chipyard build.sbt, which in Chipyard build.sbt.
 Then you can add it as a dependsOn dependency to the tapeout project.
 For example:

 '''

 lazy val myAwesomeAccel = (project in file("generators/myAwesomeAccelFolder"))

 .dependsOn(rocketchip)

 .settings(commonSettings)

 lazy val tapeout = conditionalDependsOn(project in file("./tools/barstools/tapeout/"))

 .dependsOn(myAwesomeAccel)

 .settings(commonSettings)

 '''